Greenfield Township, Fairfield County, Ohio: Geography

 Parts of two municipalities are located in Greenfield Township: the city of Lancaster, the county seat of Fairfield County, in the southeast; and the village of Carroll in the northwest.

 Name and history

-Greenfield Township was established in 1805 and named after Greenfield Hill, a historic neighborhood in Fairfield, Connecticut, which the county was named after.
+Greenfield Township was established in 1805, and named for the green fields within its borders.
 Statewide, other Greenfield Townships are located in Gallia and Huron counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.